igor47/blog/_posts/2010-08-07-getting-up-and-running-with-ruby-and-rvm.md

 *Work in progress*

 I've always run Ruby, and I've always used RVM.
 But it's not until recently I realized how wrong I was using RVM.
-Basically, I'm somewhat always using system Ruby, installing all gems with sudo.
+Basically, I'm somewhat always using system Ruby, installing all gems with `sudo`.
 However, digging into RVM I found useful features, such as gemsets.
-And installing gem not as sudo, and so forth.
+And installing gem not as `sudo`, and so forth.
 Thus I realized I should actually run my Ruby environment through RVM, instead of only using RVM when I had to run some code that was not compatible with whatever Ruby version I was using on the system, usually the latest.

 ## Step 0: Uninstalling all gems in system Ruby (Optional)